AnandjotKaur/WebCrawlerEmailScrapper/README.md

 # WebCrawlerEmailScrapper
-Search for website e.g. Thappar , find all emails on the website.
+Search for website e.g. Thappar , find all emails on the website and save it in csv file